HoffsMH/go-utils/taskell.md

 - openai file convesation format file -> binary +options, and then json -> binary -> file
     > Also has a loading status to let you know its working.
 - nvim plugin that  can run openai utils in bg and then refresh current buffer/file
+- archive something
+    > Either in

 ## Doing

+- wrap that respects new-lines
+- sfilter given a list of files filters one that meets size requirements

 ## Done